 So now you know the basics, here are a few tips to make sure you’re using the leaf blower safely and effectively.

-- Always point the leaf blower away from the car when you first turn it on to avoid blowing dust that may have accumulated.
+- Always point the leaf blower away from the car when you first turn it on to avoid blowing dust that may have accumulated inside it.

 - Clean the leaf blower before using it to prevent dust and debris flying onto the car.